-“That’s easy to do in the current state, but what’s difficult to do is make it identify specific things,” Narayanan said.
+“That’s easy to do in the current state, but what’s difficult to do is make it identify specific things,” Narayanan says.
 “That’s where I think we’ll have the greatest challenge.”

-Coming into this project, Narayanan said he had little experience in this area of research, but his interest in autonomous cars allowed him to become proficient.
+Coming into this project, Narayanan says he had little experience in this area of research, but his interest in autonomous cars has allowed him to become proficient.